microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 Sometimes SmartScreen will prevent applications you know are not bad – for example, it’s a CMD or VBS script.

-To solve it, click on the **'More info'** link and then click the **'Run anyway'** button.
+To resolve, click on the **'More info'** link and then click the **'Run anyway'** button.
 You can check this [knowledge base article](https://www.itsupportguides.com/knowledge-base/windows-10/windows-defender-smartscreen-prevented-an-unrecognized-app-error/){:target="_blank"} for more details.

 ## WiFi Configuration

-### Cannot connect to some WiFi hotspot.
+### Cannot connect to a WiFi hotspot.

-This is probably due to you are connecting to a WiFi that needs extra certification other than WPA/WPA2 or open WiFi requires captive portal for logging in such as WiFi in Starbucks.
+This may be because the WiFi network needs extra certification (other than WPA/WPA2) or open WiFi requires a captive portal to login such as Starbucks WiFi.

-To solve it, try use WiFi with normal WPA/WPA2 authentication.
+To resolve, try to use WiFi with normal WPA/WPA2 authentication.

 ### Cannot connect to 5GHz WiFi.

 Currently DevKit only can connect to 2.4GHz WiFi, 5GHz is not supported due to hardware restrictions.

-## Cloud Provision
+## Cloud Provisioning

 ### Cannot log in Azure as access token expired.

-When you previous have log in Azure, the access token may expired.
-Normally it will be handled by provision task.
+Due to a previous Azure log in, your access token may have expired.

-To solve it, delete the web browser history that includes the login data and run provision task again.
-Or you can try to log in Azure manually by launching a Command Prompt and run `az login`.
+To fix, delete the web browser history that includes login data and run the provision task again.
+Alternatively, you can try to log in to Azure manually by launching Command Prompt and running `az login`.

 ### Creating new Azure IoT Hub fails